zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 ### Test the Route

-1. Run the route by using the camel:run Maven goal:
+1. Run the route by using the `camel:run` Maven goal:

 ```sh
 [student@workstation processing-orders]$ mvn clean camel:run
 ```
+This goal runs your Camel Spring configurations in a forked JVM from Maven.
+This makes it very easy to spin up and test your routing rules without having to write a `main(…)` method; it also lets you create multiple JARs to host different sets of routing rules and easily test them independently.

+How this works is that the plugin compiles the source code in the Maven project, then boots up a Spring `ApplicationContext` using the XML confiuration files found on the classpath at `META-INF/spring/*.xml`.

-2. Open a new terminal window and inspect the orders/outgoing folder to verify that only order files are available:
+2. Open a new terminal window and inspect the `orders/outgoing` folder to verify that only order files are available:

 ```sh
 [student@workstation processing-orders]$ ls orders/outgoing
 order-2.xml  order-3.xml  order-4.xml  order-5.xml  order-6.xml
 ```

-Notice that the file named `noop-1.xml` is not present.
+_Notice that the file named `noop-1.xml` is not present._

 3. Run the `./duplicate-files.sh` script in the `processing-orders` directory to recreate the files to trigger a duplicate file error.

 ```sh
 [student@workstation processing-orders]$ ./duplicate-files.sh